meltyourface/blank/posts/Magical-combat/Transforming-Dark-Energy-Ancient-Incantation-for-Rejuvenation/index.md

 Continue the incantation, allowing the energy to build and flow like the eternal rhythm of the universe.
 As the eldritch power accumulates and pulses, the conversion process begins to take shape.

-Maximizing Efficiency and Potency: The potency and efficiency of the incantation depend on the type and intensity of negative energy encountered in magical combat.
+**Maximizing Efficiency and Potency**: The potency and efficiency of the incantation depend on the type and intensity of negative energy encountered in magical combat.
 To optimize the spell's effectiveness, focus your arcane will on the precise transformation of dark energy that aligns with the nature of the malicious force:

 1. Elemental - Visualize the originating energy absorbed and redirected, like violent winds subsided or raging flames extinguished.
 2. Psychic - Envision dark thoughts expelled and replaced with fortifying mental clarity and empathic insights.